What is a Human Rights Brigade?

 Student volunteers do not need prior knowledge in Panamanian legal frameworks, as they will be shadowing Panamanian lawyers who will be helping to educate students on Panamanian laws and guiding them through the process of case intakes, referrals, and relevant legal workshops with community members.

 Human Rights Project Components

 Legal Clinics: Access to knowledge of one’s legal rights is often a luxury that escapes many in rural communities, despite its universality as a human right.
 Many, if not most, have never consulted a lawyer nor understand the benefit of doing so.
 This issue stems from a notorious history of lawyers in Panama coming to rural communities offering their services for a price, to then never return.
-Legal clinics offered by Global Brigades combat this issue by providing free legal clinics, where volunteers, with the help of Panamanian lawyers offer legal advice to communities, families, and individuals with unresolved disputes or questions.
+Legal clinics offered by Global Brigades combat this issue by providing free legal clinics, where Panamanian lawyers, shadowed by Human Rights Brigade volunteers, offer legal advice to communities, families, and individuals with unresolved disputes or questions.
 These clinics are meant to provide no cost access to legal services that were previously denied or unavailable.

 Family Law Cases: Global Brigades’ lawyers find and select family law cases to present to volunteers, such as child custody, alimony, divorce, domestic violence, and criminal cases.
 Volunteers then perform interviews and intake procedures that can be used by the Human Rights staff to resolve the cases that would have been unattended completely or otherwise unresolved for many more years.

 Brigade Length & Logistics